List of Power Rangers Ninja Steel characters: Cosmo Royale

-Cosmo Royale (voiced by Campbell Cooley) (Note: While Cosmo Royale's monster suit is recycled from Baron Nero from Ressha Sentai ToQger (which was not adapted into Power Rangers and came before Shuriken Sentai Ninninger), the head was replaced with one of a different design and with different expressions that he can assume by swiftly rotating it depending on his reactions.)is the ringmaster-themed game show host of "Galaxy Warriors" who commentates on the fights that are seen on "Galaxy Warriors".
+Cosmo Royale (voiced by Campbell Cooley) is the ringmaster-themed game show host of "Galaxy Warriors" who commentates on the fights that are seen on "Galaxy Warriors".
+(Note: While Cosmo Royale's monster suit is recycled from Baron Nero from Ressha Sentai ToQger (which was not adapted into Power Rangers and came before Shuriken Sentai Ninninger), the head was replaced with one of a different design and with different expressions that he can assume by swiftly rotating it depending on his reactions.)

 Outside of unleashing Buzzcams to record the fights from his top hat, making comments about the fights, and keeping an eye on the ratings, Cosmo Royale is responsible for operating the unidentified Stage Machine where the blue button activates the Gigantify Ray that would be used on a defeated contestant and the red button unleashes a Skullgator.
 The yellow button is revealed to send someone to Earth.
 Which button Cosmo Royale pushes upon the contestant's defeat depends on the unanimous vote of the Warrior Dome's audience.
 (Note: The audience members are actually recycled and CGI duplicated versions of Beevil and Vexacus from Power Rangers Ninja Storm, Broodwing from Power Rangers S.P.D. minus his head container, Behemoth and Necrolai from Power Rangers Mystic Force, Kamdor from Power Rangers Operation Overdrive, Jellica and Snapper from Power Rangers Jungle Fury, and Knight Bot from Power Rangers RPM as well as an alien with the head of Crazar and the body of Benglo's cyborg form.)